Opportunity for European students to attend NASA Academy 2011

 The application process for European students wishing to attend the NASA Academy at Goddard Space Flight Center (GSFC) has now opened.
 Students interested in this opportunity should:

 - Choose 3 to 5 projects they would be interested in pursuing.
-The list of projects can be found online (see link on the right-hand side).
-Additional projects have been made available recently to international students, these can be found under "Suplementary projects".
+The list of projects will be available online shortly.

 - Complete the ESA Student Application Form and prepare all Additional Application Materials (specified within the form) in Word or PDF format.